 3. Climate and environmental challenges: This panel addressed the pressing issues of climate change and environmental protection in the Arctic.

 Thomas Hoerber shared his expertise in a round table moderated by Bruno Reynaud de Sousa.
-Alongside other experts such as Laurent Jaffart, Rolf Skatteboe, Morten Høglund and Aleksandra Bukała, he engaged in an enriching dialogue that provided a deeper understanding of the policy needs and strategic directions for the Arctic region.
+Alongside other experts such as Laurent Jaffart, Rolf Skatteboe, Morten Høglund and Aleksandra Bukała, he engaged in an interesting dialogue that provided a deeper understanding of the policy needs and strategic directions for the Arctic region.

 Share this post: